MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 The build script must comply with the following specification:

 - On Windows operating system, it is a Windows batch file named ``build.bat``.
-- On Mac OS X or Linux operating systems, it is a shell script named ``build.sh``, with execution permission enabled.
+- On macOS or Linux operating systems, it is a shell script named ``build.sh``, with execution permission enabled.
 - On error, the script must end with a non zero exit code.
 - On success